The type of PTO included in a policy can vary from company to company, as well as within state laws.

 So, if you’re looking to better understand what ingredients go into cooking up a company’s PTO policy, you’ve come to the right place!

-No matter what type of policy your current employer offers, here are 7 different types of PTO that can be included:
+No matter what type of policy your current employer offers, explore our comprehensive guide on understanding PTO and discover 7 different types of PTO that can be included:

 PTO plans can allow paid time off to be used for holidays.
 According to the Bureau of Labor Statistics, employees with PTO policies that cover holidays receive an average of eight paid holidays per year.